 The latest years, the advent of the people that turn to Plant Based diet is growing.
-There is a misconception that the Vegetarian and Vegans are lacking of Protein sources which is absolutely wrong.
+There is a misconception that the Vegetarian and Vegans are lacking Protein sources which are absolutely wrong.
 As you can on the above chart you have a lot of choices to choose your protein.
-Make sure that you include a different varieties in your meal.
+Make sure that you include different varieties in your meal.

 Most vegetables contain protein, this is a fact.
 You can find below other additional sources of Protein: